jabraunlin/kc_housing_prediction/README.md

 ## Initial Data Exploration
 The data is from 2014 to 2015.
 I first wanted to see if time would be a factor in the analysis.
 There doesn't seem to be a trend or seasonality in home prices.
-I still split training data and test data based on time in order to combat time leakage
+I still split training data and test data based on time in order to combat time leakage.

 ![Time analysis](figures/price_over_time.png)